Intuitive Eating With a Toddler

 When we’re eating together, Ed and I also try to reduce screens (no phones) at the dinner table (although I do take mine out to take pictures, though I want to do that less) because we want the focus to be on Camryn and the experience of eating food.

-Lately, I’ve been really into the 88 Acres Sea Salt Bars and No Bake Peanut Butter Cherry Energy Bites (because I have endless amounts of oats and they’re ready like super fast).
+Lately, I’ve been really into the 88 Acres Sea Salt Bars and no bake vegan protein bites (because I have endless amounts of oats and they’re ready like super fast).

 Right now, we eat dinner on the earlier side because Camryn goes to bed between 6:30 and 7:15.
 So, we’ll eat around 5:30 and do a bath and then bed routine.

 So, sometimes being intuitive looks like “two” dinners or multiple snacks.
 An appetizer at 5:30, a larger meal at 7-7:30ish, and a dessert around 8:30/9 before bed.

 There are no rules that say you “have” to eat dinner at 7:00 or 7:30, or even all at once.
 Remember, embracing flexibility during times of change, transition, or even making sacrifices to ensure social aspects of eating is important.

 This is a breakfast I had with a neighbor (Kodiak Cakes + an enchilada mexican casserole – recipe coming soon).
 It was great because it lasted a few meals!
 These have also been great and easy to eat between packing spurts.

 Like rotisserie chicken, chicken salad, frozen vegetables (always a staple), pre-chopped veggies (like butternut squash), string cheese and single-serving yogurts are helping.

 And eating out when we want to or have to is another way to make eating easy and fun.
 We love taking Camryn to new places, plus it saves us the pressure and time of putting together a meal and cleaning up (cleaning up after a toddler who throws food is no joke)!

 Most importantly, we’re eating consistently and enjoying the food.